 Example

 In the CDN console, enable M3U8 Encryption and Rewrite.
-Set a custom parameter name as needed.
-This example uses the default parameter
+If needed, you can set a custom parameter name (this demonstration uses the default parameter

-In the browser's developer tools, go to the Network tab.
-The request for the key address now includes the custom parameter.
+In your browser's developer tools, on the Network panel, you can see that the request for the key address now includes the custom parameter.

 FAQ